elastio/bon/website/src/guide/basics/compatibility.md

 # Compatibility

-## Making a required member optional
+## Making a Required Member Optional

 It's totally backwards compatible to make a required member optional by changing the type from `T` to `Option<T>` or by adding [`#[builder(default)]`](../../reference/builder/member/default) to it.